I want to introduce you to an important concept that I’ve been thinking a lot about lately:

 Emotional dieting is when we medicate ourselves with dieting to soothe and fix our feelings, which is another reason why dieting is so addictive.

-It’s easier to think that our weight is the problem than it is to face things like rejection, loneliness, anxiety, hurt, shame and fear of the unknown.
+It’s also easier to think our weight is the problem instead of facing things like rejection, loneliness, anxiety, hurt, shame and fear of the unknown.
 We think dieting will protect us from feeling these things so we numb ourselves out by obsessing over our weight and planning our next attempt at weight loss.

 What if you’re really using dieting as a way to numb out emotions?
 What are you really trying to avoid?
 And more importantly, what are you missing out on by doing so?